 An interesting aspect with these Online Website Builders is that the hosting of the website is an integral part.
 That is very handy and can speed up the setup enormously.

-For a number of people, a Blogging Platform such as Medium, Hashnode, Tumblr, Ghost or Blogger will be an option.
+For a number of people, a Blogging Platform such as Medium, Substack, Tumblr, Ghost or Blogger will be an option.
 These companies provide the tools for publishing the content and often also provide a platform with audience and eventual reward.

 Content Management System (CMS)

 Teams can easily work on it and the information is stored in such a way that it is easily searchable for the visitor but also for the authors.
 Setting it up is often quite a job.
 You can arrange the hosting yourself or purchase it as a service.
-For example from Wordpress itself or from your hosting provider.
+For example, from WordPress itself or from your hosting provider.

 Many ways lead to Rome.
-I still switch between solutions and that can be cumbersome and time consuming.
-But goals, brands, opportunities change often and flexibility is important.
+I still switch between solutions, and that can be cumbersome and time-consuming.
+But goals, brands, opportunities often change and flexibility is important.
 One thing I would always consider when checking for a solution is to see to which degree you will be locked in when you want to change.